A Quick Summary

 - Providing businesses with clear guidelines to separate waste at the source.

-Although these guidelines impact the council, it must be noted that this affects all businesses across the UK, no matter which waste collector is responsible for collecting your waste.
+Simpler Recycling affects all businesses across the UK, no matter which waste collector is responsible for collecting your waste.

 The ultimate goal is to make recycling accessible and straightforward, leading to higher participation rates and better environmental outcomes.

-Key Changes Under Simpler Recycling
+Key changes under Simpler Recycling legislation

 Uniform Recycling Materials